schwarzlichtbezirk/pds/readme.md

 - `router.go` have a routing for HTTP-server, and some auxiliary functions for HTTP handlers.
 - `handlers.go` contains the list of HTTP handlers and error codes for them.
 - `io.go` reads settings from configuration file.
 Reads `port.json` file with predefined data format, and sends items step-by-step to gRPC server.
 File does not limited by size.
-- `envfmt.go` have helper function to expand environment variables in the file path.
+- `auxiliary.go` have helper function to expand environment variables in the file path.

 ### server